 Payday loans are common in South Africa.
 They are easy to obtain from many reputable banks and lenders.
 Payday loans are usually taken to cover an emergency while you wait for your payday to arrive.

 When your salary reflects in your bank account, the lender is authorized to take the amount you borrowed plus interest.
-Payday loans have very high interest rates, and they typically have to be paid back in one instalment.
+This type of finance has very high interest rates, and typically must be paid back in one instalment.

 A merchant cash advance offers an excellent option for businesses facing cash flow and working capital problems.
-The process is simple and straightforward: A business receives a loan from a lender.
+The process is simple and straightforward: A business receives money from a lender.
 The lender, in turn, gains access to the business’ card terminal.

-Each time the business gets money from customers through card payments, the lender subtracts a small instalment until the loan is paid in full.
+Each time the business gets money from customers through card payments, the lender subtracts a small instalment until the credit is paid in full.

 An online loan can be accessed by simply visiting an accredited lender’s website and filling out an application form.
 In any case, the application and processing are all made online.

-Once the loan is approved, the money is then instantly transferred into your bank account.
+Once the credit is approved, the money is then instantly transferred into your bank account.
 Repayment usually involves the lender automatically taking the instalments from your account.

-This type of loan is meant to support businesses while they wait for customers to pay their invoices.
+This type of finance is meant to support businesses while they wait for customers to pay their invoices.
 Businesses can, therefore, borrow money against their unpaid invoices (accounts receivables).
-The loan amount is typically a percentage of the total invoice amount.
+The amount is typically a percentage of the total invoice amount.

 When the customer finally pays the invoice, the lender then takes the amount owed by the business, including interest and other service fees.